What Makes a Freelance Business Sustainable?

 Unique product or service offerings might also get you a more diversified income.
 A few of my freelance friends offer coaching services to other freelancers, in addition to their primary client work.

-More freedom with a sustainable freelance business
+More freedom with sustainable business practices

 A sustainable business allows you to feel good about the work you do.
 Growth and freedom don't necessarily mean more money.
 You might have more free time, or you can decline projects that aren't a good fit for you.
 You might be able to hire someone to help you when you reach a higher income level.
 All of these are signs of a healthy business.